Crop Rotation Group

 Sow and Plant

-Prepare a large hole by breaking up the soil and adding plenty of well-rotted organic matter.
-A wide hole is better than a very deep one.
-Mulch after planting, and encircle the trunk with a wire cage or protective pipe to protect the young tree from animal and insect pests.
+Dig a large hole - a wide hole is better than a very deep one - and mulch after planting.
+You may need to use a tree guard to protect the young tree from animal and insect pests.
 Young nectarine trees are at high risk for damage from insects that bore into the main trunk.

 Our Garden Planner can produce a personalised calendar of when to sow, plant and harvest for your area.